mkoura/antithesis/cli/docs/requester-role.md

 ```bash
 anti requester create-test --platform github --username alice --repository yourorg/yourrepo --directory ./path/to/your/test/directory --commit your_commit_hash --try 1 --duration 2
 ```
+> This command  will spit out the test-run-id (just a hash of the key) that you can use later to query the status of your test-run state.

 You can request multiple test-runs for the same commit but you have to specify a different `--try` number for each request.